-Dover Arts Development (DAD) is an artist-led not for profit company that functions as a collaborative, porous framework within which its artist directors conceive, manage & deliver ambitious projects of artistic excellence within the visual arts, poetry & music.
-Its founder directors, Clare Smith and Joanna Jones, are practising artists acting outside and within this framework.
+Dover Arts Development (DAD) is an artist-led not for profit limited company that functions as a collaborative, porous framework within which its artist directors conceive, manage & deliver ambitious projects of artistic excellence within the visual arts, poetry, writing, sound & music.

-DAD advocates for & actively pursues a strategic role for the arts in placemaking & for the benefits artists bring to Dover & the South East.
+DAD advocates for and actively pursues a strategic role for the arts in placemaking, and for the benefits artists bring to Dover and the South East.

 As a cultural producer DAD acts as a catalyst for cultural/artistic activity, developing long-term relationships that nurture inclusive cultural partnerships, inspiring an arts and cultural approach to building community resilience and nurturing the talent in individuals.

-DAD supports artists from elsewhere to find ways of making work in Dover, as well as supporting artists in Dover to take risks and gain confidence, meet visiting artists and take advantage of ways forward that they may not have known about.
+DAD supports artists from elsewhere to find ways of making work in Dover, as well as supporting artists in Dover to meet visiting artists and take advantage of opportunities offered to them through DAD projects.

-Since 2008 DAD has worked with over 150 artists and with a range of business partners including: Arts Council England, Kent County Council, Dover District Council, Dover Town Council, Dover Museum, Destination Dover, Dover Big Local, Port of Dover, DFDS Seaways, Eurotunnel, South Eastern, National Trust, English Heritage, National Trails, Up On The Downs Landscape Partnership Scheme, White Cliffs Countryside Partnership, Kent Downs, Culture Kent, Turner Contemporary, Jasmin Vardimon Company, Marlowe, University for the Creative Arts, Creative Folkestone, Folkestone Fringe, Porchlight, The Land Trust.
+Since its founding in 2008 DAD has worked with over 170 artists and with a range of business partners including: Arts Council England, Kent County Council, Dover District Council, Dover Town Council, Dover Museum, Destination Dover, Dover Big Local, Port of Dover, DFDS Seaways, Eurotunnel, South Eastern, National Trust, English Heritage, National Trails, Up On The Downs Landscape Partnership Scheme, White Cliffs Countryside Partnership, Kent Downs, Culture Kent, Turner Contemporary, Jasmin Vardimon Company, Marlowe, University for the Creative Arts, Creative Folkestone, Folkestone Fringe, Porchlight, The Land Trust, Dover Community Radio, Green pilgrimage Europe, Local Trust, Visit Canterbury, White Cliffs Country, Kent Community Foundation.
 (All logos with links attached to this page).

-Graphic Design DAD has established a successful, impactful and recognisable design language and continues, with graphic designer Edda Salander-Jones, to adapt future project-specific design work in line with DAD branding.
+Graphic Design DAD has established, with graphic designer Edda Salander-Jones, an impactful and recognisable design language and continues to adapt future project-specific design work in line with its established DAD branding.